What’s green, pungent, and spicy all over?

 To give you some additional ideas for using it at home, we have collected a few of our top suggestions:

-- As a sauce or condiment to serve with sushi
+- As a sauce or condiment to serve with sushi and sushi rice

 - To flavor seafood, especially salmon, tuna, or shrimp